Karen Ducey/Getty Images

 • USAA, the San Antonio–based member-owned association that serves current and former military personnel, is returning $800 million to policyholders through a 20 percent credit on three months of premiums.

 Less traffic, fewer miles driven

-“We insure more cars than anyone and we see from our claims activity people are driving less,” Michael L. Tipsord, State Farm’s chairman, president and chief executive said in an emailed statement.
+“We insure more cars than anyone, and we see from our claims activity people are driving less,” Michael L. Tipsord, State Farm’s chairman, president and CEO, said in an emailed statement.
 “This dividend is one of the ways we’re working to help our customers during this unprecedented situation.”

-Editor's note: This story, originally published April 7, 2020, has been updated to add the participation of more companies in temporarily reducing auto insurance premiums.
+Editor's note: This story, originally published April 7, 2020, has been updated to reflect the end of most premium paybacks.